 Recipe from GREEN KITCHEN SMOOTHIES: Healthy and colourful smoothies for every day by David Frenkiel & Luise Vindahl (Hardie Grant, £15.00)

-Disclosure: I was sent a book to review and one was provided for the giveaway.
+Disclosure: I was sent a book to review.
 All opinions are my own.
 The recipe and photo for Green Kitchen Stories’ Turmeric Tonic are reprinted by permission.